Thurston Moore: Sonic Youth

-"We noticed Hüsker Dü's music hadn't changed when they signed to Warner.
+We noticed Hüsker Dü's music hadn't changed when they signed to Warner.
 On the independent labels we dealt with, SST Records, Blast First Records and Neutral Records, if there was accounting, it was always somewhat suspect.
 With Geffen, we would get an advance that would allow us to be able to pay our rents, get health insurance, have a slightly better lifestyle, and maybe, just maybe, not have to work day jobs.
-We felt like we could negotiate a contract that would make sense."
+We felt like we could negotiate a contract that would make sense.

-When Steve Albini accused corporate labels of ripping off artists Moore wrote in response that a band "getting butt fucked by corporate labels [must] be really stupid".
+When Steve Albini accused corporate labels of ripping off artists, Moore wrote in response that a band "getting butt fucked by corporate labels [must] be really stupid".
 He defended the band's decision to sign with DGC Records explaining that they knew what they were getting into and viewed it more as "buying in" than "selling out".

-While recording Goo, Moore played the Nirvana album Bleach for Masterdisk audio engineer Howie Weinberg saying that he would be very happy if the record sounded like Bleach.
-Weinberg was surprised by the request to emulate a recording as primitive as Bleach (which was recorded on a $600 budget).
-Moore has said that he "really love[s] that record", describing it as "primal" and the songwriting as "completely melodious" but also "punk".

 In 2011, Moore and his wife, Sonic Youth bassist Kim Gordon, separated; shortly afterward, Sonic Youth went on indefinite hiatus.
 Though his marriage was ending Moore never claimed that Sonic Youth was finished.